 Self-study isn’t for everyone.
 If you’ve struggled in the past, or have any concerns, please get in touch.

-Sorry, this course isn’t eligible for any discounts or fee waivers.
+Sorry, this course is not eligible for any discounts or fee waivers.

 How to pay

-- Your course fee needs to be paid in full before you start your course.
+- You need to pay your course fee before you start your course.

 - You enrol and pay for your course online – simply apply below.